 With lessons learned,

-Here’s another shameless plug to go read the Her View From Home piece which elaborates on this ambulance story in more detail and is one giant shout out to the moms who fix things.
+Want the tear jerking version of his story.
+Head over to Her View From Home for the article that elaborates on this ambulance story in more detail and gives one giant shout out to the moms who fix things.